-Gupi and Jeremy combine their superpowers of visual design and communication, to create beauty in any story they tell, be it through a photo, words or a hilarious Tik-Tok.
+Gupi uses her superpowers of visual design and communication, to create beauty in any story they tell, be it through a photo, words or a hilarious Tik-Tok.
 In Argentina, Gupi specialised in storytelling for events.
 She might be short but she dreams big!
 She combined her event management and visual representation skills to produce Climactivo, an international Climate Change summit with 20,000 people, and also led a team of 15 to deliver a 500,000 people, 10 day festival for Argentina's bicentenary.

 Gupi can always be found behind the camera, sharing smiles with all those around her.

 Isaac creates and implements events at Dionysus.
 In 2020 and 2021, Isaac developed a new framework to analyse music festival cancellation in the context of covid and beyond in his thesis Showstoppers: How Music Festival Decide to Cancel, which was awarded first-class honours at the University of Melbourne.
 While writing this thesis, he worked every weekday with Dionysus to produce Lunchbox Acoustic, a constant series of safe outdoor gigs in the middle of a pandemic.